 Use a scheduling app to pace out your work and aim to ensure that major deadlines never overlap if you can avoid it with some planning.

-Choose cloud computing systems so you can collaborate and work across multiple devices and locations, and make sure they are well equipped with the right software and running well – discover these tips to get more out of your machines.
+Choose cloud computing systems so you can collaborate and work across multiple devices and locations, and make sure they are well equipped with the right software and running well.

 Create Time To Breathe